twilfredo/qemu-spdm-emulation-guide/README.md

 ## Running everything through QEMU

 We have everything setup.
-But QEMU depends on `spdm-emu` for it's SPDM implementation.
-So let's start that first
+But QEMU depends on `spdm-emu` or `spdm-utils` for it's SPDM implementation.
+So let's start that first, pick the one you chose to use:

+### SPDM-emu

 ```shell
 $ cd qemu-spdm/spdm-emu/build/bin